 - 2 units of English

-- > 8 units of category A courses
+- 8 units of category A courses

-- 3 Board developed courses of 2 or more units
+- > 3 Board developed courses of 2 or more units

 - 4 subjects

-- Category B Subjects.
+- Category A Subjects: Ancient History, Biology, Business Studies, Chemistry, Chinese and Literature, Drama, Economics, English Standard, English Advanced, English Extension Courses, English as an Additional Language/Dialect, Food Technology, Geography, Industrial Technology (Timber), Information Processes and Technology, Investigating Science, Japanese Beginners, Legal Studies, Mathematics Standard, Mathematics Advanced, Mathematics Extension Courses, Modern History, Music 1, Music 2, PDHPE, Physics, Visual Arts - Category B Subjects.
 Some subjects have been classified as Category B by the Universities Admission Centre (UAC) and have an optional HSC examination.
 These subjects are deemed by the universities as not sufficiently 'university-linked' to be allowed full credit in calculating the ATAR.
 Therefore no more than 2 units (1 course) of these subjects may be used in calculating an ATAR.
 Category B subjects are: English Studies, Mathematics Standard 1, VET Curriculum Framework subjects i.e. Automotive, Business Services, Construction, Electrotechnology, Entertainment, Hospitality, Information & Digital Technology, Metal and Engineering, Primary Industries, Human Services, Retail Services, Financial Services, and Tourism & Events. - Students who wish to count the subject towards the calculation of an ATAR must sit the optional examination.